awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/OperationList-cmd.md

 ### Description<a name="CLIReference-cmd-RebuildEnvironment-Description"></a>

-Deletes and recreates all of the AWS resources \(for example: the Auto Scaling group, LoadBalancer, etc\.\) for a specified environment and forces a restart\.
+Deletes and recreates all of the AWS resources \(for example: the Auto Scaling group, Elastic Load Balancing, etc\.\) for a specified environment and forces a restart\.

 ### Syntax<a name="CLIReference-cmd-RebuildEnvironment-Syntax"></a>